 The majority of bank transfers will be free of charge when you make deposits and withdrawals.
 The banks will not charge a fee for any deposit, which means you know exactly how much money you will be transferring without any hidden fees.

-Although it would seem that there are superior alternatives to using bank transfers for deposits, a few advantages are still present.
+Although it would seem that there are superior alternatives to using bank transfer betting for deposits, a few advantages are still present.
 This form of payment is still considered to be very secure.

 You have two entities involved in the process (bank and operator); both of whom have very strict and secure protocols in place that ensure the safety of your money.